-Participant Role and information about the participant Research Institute of Sweden AB (RISE) (Research partner - support testing activities in the demonstration): RISE Research Institutes of Sweden is Sweden's research institute and innovation partner.
-Through international collaboration with industry, academia and the public sector, RISE ensures business competitiveness and contribute to a sustainable society.
+Table 3: Key living lab participants in Malawi and their role academia and the public sector, RISE ensures business competitiveness and contribute to a sustainable society.
 Make it Green Solutions (A Small Medium Enterprise responsible for providing test units of the BioCooker, blueprints for the local production, supervision and checks of the production, as well as organizing the fuel chain): Make It Green Solutions AB is a Swedish cleantech company.
 They undertake research and development of sustainable solutions for clean energy, water and agriculture.
 The results are an innovative range of products, services and consulting intended for a global market aimed at reducing the overall carbon footprint.
 Going Green The local partner who will manufacture the BioCooker locally according to blueprints work with the distribution, training and supervision on how to properly use the cookstove.